-Independence Day Essay, Here in this article, we are discussing Independence Day as Independence Day Essay.
+Independence Day Essay, Here in this article, we are discussing Independence Day as an Independence Day Essay.
 Independence Day is declared as a national holiday in India.
-It is one of the main national festivals which is celebrated to honour the day when legislative sovereignty is transferred to the Indian Constituent Assembly after India’s Independence from the United Kingdom on 15th of August 1947.
-In the year 1947 on 15th of August India’s national tricolour flag was hosted by India’s first Prime Minister Jawaharlal Nehru above the Lahori gate located in Red Fort.
+It is one of the main national festivals which is celebrated to honor the day when legislative sovereignty is transferred to the Indian Constituent Assembly after India’s Independence from the United Kingdom on the 15th of August 1947.
+In the year 1947 on the 15th of August India’s national tricolor flag was hosted by India’s first Prime Minister Jawaharlal Nehru above the Lahori gate located in Red Fort.

 Independence Day also commemorates the day when the two sub-continent namely India and Pakistan was parted from British India.
-This partition was done on midnight so Pakistan celebrates their Independence Day on 14th of August.
-Independence Day is celebrated all over India by hosting India’s national tricolour flag and showing love and respect towards the country.
+This partition was done at midnight so Pakistan celebrates its Independence Day on the 14th of August.
+Independence Day is celebrated all over India by hosting India’s national tricolor flag and showing love and respect towards the country.

 History Relation Of Independence Day

 Independence Day Essay, The British rule in India was started in the year 1757 with the victory rewarded to the British at the battle of Plassey.
 As they won the British East India Company started to put their control over the country and they ruled over India for 100 years and later on were replaced by British raj.
 The freedom fight of India was started in the year 1857 and continued till the year 1947 then finally got Independence from the British rulers.